input-output-hk/plutus-pioneer-program/docs/week1.rst

 Instead of having just one condition, namely that the appropriate signature is present in the transaction, we replace this with arbitrary logic.

 This is where Plutus comes in.

-Instead of just having an address that corresponds to a public key that can be verified by a signature that is added to the transaction, we have more general logic, not based on public keys or the hashes of public keys, but instead arbitrary logic which decides under which conditions a particular UTxO can be spent by particular transaction.
+Instead of just having an address that corresponds to a public key that can be verified by a signature that is added to the transaction, we have more general addresses, not based on public keys or the hashes of public keys, but instead contain arbitrary logic which decides under which conditions a particular UTxO can be spent by a particular transaction.

-The input will justify that it is allowed to consume this output with some arbitrary piece of logic that is called the Redeemer.
+So, instead of an input being validated simply by its public key, the input will justify that it is allowed to consume this output with some arbitrary piece of data that we call the *Redeemer*.

 .. figure:: img/6.png
-   :alt: Image 6
+   :alt: The Redeemer Is Used To Validate Spending of the UTxO

+We replace the public key address (Alice's in our example), with a script, and we replace the digital signature with a *Redeemer*.

 What exactly does that mean?
+What do we mean by *arbitrary logic*?

 It is important to consider the context that the script has.
 There are several options.

 Script Context
 ~~~~~~~~~~~~~~